dwarcash/firebase-arduino/README.md

 - ESP8266 Core SDK.
 We recommend using officially tagged releases and it should be at least [2.4.1](https://github.com/esp8266/Arduino/tree/2.4.1)

 ## Fingerprint Status Check
-Search fingerpriints for "test.firebaseio.com" [Here](https://www.grc.com/fingerprints.htm )
+Search fingerprints for "test.firebaseio.com" [Here](https://www.grc.com/fingerprints.htm )